Billy-Dickson/Billy-Dickson.github.io/_posts/2024-11-19-The-Monsters.md

 Who doesn't love noisy fuzzy guitar with a good backbeat, both bands reminded me of older proto-punk/rockabilly bands I’ve seen back in the day, anyway, I hope to see them when they happen to be near my neck of the woods in the future.

+Do take the time to read Danny's excellent post on The Monsters [here](https://www.gig-antics.live/post/the-monsters-cabaret-voltaire-edinburgh-19-11-24), it's a lot more entertaining that my ramblings. 😃

 Bucky Rage Bandcamp Bio.

 > Formed in 2005, The Bucky Rage have been playing their wrestling rock n roll all over the UK ever since.